-Here’s a shark craft for kids perfect for an ocean theme or for shark week.
-This shark activity is perfect for preschoolers and up.
+Here is a shark craft for kids perfect for an ocean theme or for shark week.
+This shark activity is perfect for toddlers, preschoolers and up.
 (Post includes a free shark template!)

 Follow Buggy and Buddy on Facebook!